affo98/DNA-language-models-and-GLP1-microbiome-changes/train/pretrain/README.md

 ## Model Checkpointing

-- Model checkpoints are saved under `./RESDIR/` directory
+- Model checkpoints are saved under `./RESDIR/CHECKPOINT_DIR/` directory
 - Best model is saved in `./RESDIR/best/` directory
-- Training state can be resumed from checkpoints
+- Training state can be resumed from checkpoints saved at the end of each epoch.